elsa-workflows/elsa-website/docs/guides-document-approval.md

 )
 ```

-Because of the presence of the `HttpRequestEvent` activity, the workflow will be executed every time a HTTP POST request is received matching the path `/documents`.
+Because of the presence of the `ReceiveHttpRequestEvent` activity, the workflow will be executed every time a HTTP POST request is received matching the path `/documents`.

 We set its `ReadContent` to `true` so that the request body will be read & parsed.
 Parsing the content body is done with an appropriate **IContentFormatter** that is selected based on the request body's *content type*.
 Currently, only the `application/json` and `text/json` content types are supported, but support for `application/x-www-form-urlencoded` and `multipart/form-data` will be added as well.
 It will parse the JSON content into an [ExpandoObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-2.2).

-With `ReadContent` set to true, we will be able to access the parsed JSON from other activities in the workflow.
+With `ReadContent` set to true, we can access the parsed JSON from other activities in the workflow.
 The activity will store this value in its output dictionary with a key of `"Content"` as well as the workflow execution context's `LastResult` property.

 ### SetVariable